nunopenim/pyCombotCAS_API/DOCUMENTATION.md

 This method will fetch and parse the userdata to get the number of offenses of the refered user_id.
 It takes as argument an int (or string) that matches a user.
 It then tries to get the offenses of that user.
 If successful it will return a string with a number, which matches the offense number.
-Otherwise it will return "None" (not the Python None object).
-Return type is always a string.
+Otherwise it will return None.

 # timeadded(user_id)